Saeednikdel/nft-marketplace/README.md

 # Basic NFT MarketPlace using Hardhat and next js

-in this app you can create NFT collections, mint your own NFTs and sell them on Etherum and pther EVM compatible blockchains
+in this app you can create NFT collections, mint your own NFTs and sell them on Etherum and other EVM compatible blockchains

 [Live Demo](https://nft-marketplace-pi-pied.vercel.app/)